 Books like The Catholic Verses: 95 Verses That Confound Protestants, The New Catholic Answer Bible, The Scriptural Roots of Catholic Teaching, Where is That in the Bible? or Not By Scripture Alone, have been published by lay Catholic apologists utilizing Evangelical approach.

-Interestingly, this is coming at a time when majority of Christian bookstores are filled with self-help books or end-of-the-world tomes with only a handful of well-researched works responding to Rome’s onslaughts making it to the shelves.
-Against this backdrop, serious Christians need to be prepared with answers to nail off the lynch pin of Catholic argumentation.
-One of it is the teaching on the authority of Tradition.
+Against this backdrop, serious Christians need to be prepared with the right answers to nail off the lynch pin of modern Catholic arguments.
+One of these, is Rome’s teaching on the binding authority of Tradition.

 “Sacred Scripture is the speech of God as it is put down in writing under the breath of the Holy Spirit.
-And Tradition transmits in its entirely the Word of God which has been entrusted to the apostles by Christ … both Scripture and Traditions must be accepted and honoured with equal feelings of devotion and reverence” (p 784).
+And Tradition transmits in its entirely the Word of God which has been entrusted to the apostles by Christ … both Scripture and Traditions must be accepted and honoured with equal feelings of devotion and reverence” (p.
+784).

-As simple as the above definition sounds, its ambiguity has led to different understanding and mutually exclusive positions within Catholicism.
+As simple as the above definition sounds, its ambiguity has led to different understanding and mutually exclusive positions within Roman Catholicism.
 There are two main views of traditions in Catholic theology:

 1. The concept of two modes of revelation.

-This view, proposed at the Council of Trent, says that God’s revelation is partly in written Scripture and partly in unwritten traditions, so the Bible is materially insufficient and incomplete.
-It is also called the partim-partim view (from the Latin word for partly).
+This view, proposed at the Council of Trent, says that God’s revelation is partly in written Scripture and partly preserved in unwritten traditions, so the Bible is materially insufficient and incomplete.
+It is also called the partim-partim view (from the Latin word for “partly”).

 “In a series of articles (Greg, 1959-61) H. Lennez, S. J. vigorously defended the partim…partim theory and opposed it to the Protestant scripturistic principle.
 Neither tradition nor Scripture contains the whole Apostolic tradition.
-Scripture is not materially (i.e in content) sufficient, requiring oral traditions as a complement to be true to the whole divine revelation.”
+Scripture is not materially (i.e. in content) sufficient, requiring oral traditions as a complement to be true to the whole divine revelation.”

 “The part of revelation that was not committed to writing – the part that is outside the New Testament and is the oral teaching that is the basis of Tradition – that part of revelation Catholics also accept…”